ablot/documentation/source/userGuide/configuration.rst

 Miscellaneous Options
 '''''''''''''''''''''

+*imports* is an optional list of extra Python modules to import.
+This may be used to load any custom extensions when ACQ4 starts.

+*execFiles* is an alternative to *imports* that lists the full paths of Python files to execute.
+These may be used to load custom extensions without requiring the files to be importable modules.

 *defaultCompression* defines the HDF5 compression filter and options used by default.
 Modules are encouraged to use this default value, but in some cases may specify a different compression filter.
 Options are: